ravah-dev/cis_calculator_gcr/docs/gcloud_buildpack_deploy.md

 ### Then deploy:

-**Note: If there is a Dockerfile file in the directory, it will be used to build the image.
-If not, gcloud will use Buildpacks to create the image**
+**Let's try the Buildpacks deployment:**

-Let's try the Buildpacks deployment:
+    *Note: If there is a Dockerfile file in the directory, it will be used to build the image. ...So if you want gcloud to use Buildpacks to create the image, move or rename the dockerfile.*

-- We'll try deploying with authentication required, and then we can access it using your Google Cloud credentials:
+- GCR requires you to deploy with authentication, and then access the service using your Google Cloud credentials

 1. **Deploy with authentication:**